kabasset/azulero/README.md

 * [Report bugs, request features](https://github.com/kabasset/azulero/issues), tell me what you think of the tool and results...
 * Mention myself and/or `azulero` when you publish images processed with this tool.
-* Let me know when you publish images with this tool, I'm curious!
+* Share with me your images, I'm curious!

 # Acknowledgements